sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

    certificates/digicert
    certificates/dutchgrid

 If you're not affiliated with a Dutch institute, please find a suitable :abbr:`CA (Certificate Authority)` at https://www.igtf.net/pmamap to obtain a Grid certificate from.
+We also have a :ref:`list of CAs that are supported on the grid <list-of-grid-cas>`.

 .. _join-vo: